ibmruntimes/vsam.js/README.md

   * The find operation will place the cursor at the queried record (if found).
   * The record object in the callback will by null if the query failed to retrieve a record.

-## Updating a record in a vsam dataset
+## Updating a record in a VSAM dataset

 ```js
 vsamObj.update(record, (err) => {